Before You Cruise

 Although most ships travel in International waters, the rule of thumb is that the drinking age aboard ship is contingent upon the drinking age at the Port of Departure.
 Always check with your Vacation Consultant or Customer Service before sailing if you have any concerns regarding the drinking age.

 Yes, many cruise lines offer beverage packages to offset the expense.
-Click here
+Click here for further details.

 Most cruise lines offer two seatings for the main dining room(s): Main Seating and Late Seating.
 Dining preferences may be requested at the time of the booking, however no requests are guaranteed.
 In addition to the traditional seatings, some cruise lines now offer "freestyle" dining.
 This provides guests with the flexibility to dine when and with whom they wish.
 Your seating and table assignment will be confirmed at embarkation.
-For additional details regarding dining options for the various cruise lines, click here
+For additional details regarding dining options for the various cruise lines, click here.

 Yes.
 For your convenience, in addition to breakfast, lunch, dinner, and late night buffets in the main dining room(s), many ships also offer complimentary room service and several additional restaurants.
 If you choose to dine in one of the specialty restaurants onboard, be prepared to pay an extra charge for the meal.